maryamahmed0/Catch-the-cuties/README.md

 ---

 ### 🟡 Wrong but Close
 **The child clicks on a wrong object, but it’s close to the target.
-A hint like "You’re close!" appears.**
+A hint like "You’re close!" appears and the number of steps.**

 ![Wrong Close](/images/wrong_close_choice.jpg)

 ---

 ### 🔴 Wrong and Far
 **The child clicks on a wrong object that is far from the target.
-The feedback shows "You’re far!".**
+The feedback shows "You’re far!" and the number of steps.**

 ![Wrong Far](/images/wrong_far_choice.jpg)